Siem4all/Online_Bus_System/README.md

 6. Open Command Prompt and type "cd /xampp/htdocs/project name" or "cd /wamp/www/project name"

-7. Type "php artisan serve" to run the project and copy http://127.0.0.1:8000 to you URL
+7. Type "php artisan serve" to run the project, copy the generated URL [http://127.0.0.1:8000] and paste it into your browser URL

 8. Login credentials